 As you answer questions, provide helpful information, and develop a rapport with your followers, they come to see you as an expert in your particular field.

-Now that you know why social media is such an effective tool let’s talk about specific promotion strategies.
+Now that you know why social media advertising is such an effective tool, let’s have a look at 15 specific promotion strategies.

 Put your event front and center on each of your social media bios or about pages.
 Create branded headers to promote the event and boldly showcase the event name, dates, locations, and event-specific hashtags.